Where can I find definitions for ‘shall’, ‘must’, ‘should’ and ‘may’, as used in the Agency’s rulemaking publications?

 The Agency also publishes a rulemaking programme, listing the tasks that are ongoing and advance planning.
 It is available here.

-What is the legal status of documents published during the EASA Rulemaking process such as Notice of Proposed Amendment (NPA) or Comment Response Document (CRD)?
+What is the legal status of documents published during the EASA Rulemaking process such as Notice of Proposed Amendment (NPA), Comment Response Document (CRD) or an Opinion?
 Can they be used if there is no EU rule available?

 What is the comitology procedure?